Choosing the Right Plot of Land to Build a House

 4.2 Electricity

-Confirm the availability of electricity in the area.
-Investigate the process and cost of obtaining a new connection.
+Next, verify the availability of electricity.
+Investigate the cost and process of obtaining a new connection if necessary.

 4.3 Sewerage System